ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 ## Summary
 **Loading the data** - initially, the dataset is unable to load so the use of encoding = 'ISO-9959-1' was done to ensure the characters in the file are read correctly

 **Familiarizing with the data** - in the dataset there is a non-numeric value in the streams column which made the other processes in the data-analysis done with the use of errors = 'coerce'.
 This was proven when the file was checked in Microsoft Excel.
-This was also done in the last part on the Top 5 Artist(s) in all playlists to make sure there is no non-numeric value.
+This was also done in part on the correlation and Top 5 Artist(s) in all playlists to make sure there is no non-numeric value.

 **Visualization** - the use of histplot, barplot, scatterplot, countplot, displot was done to interpret data.
 A heatmap was used to correlate streams with the music attributes.
 As for the second part of the correlation, the same process was done as the one done on the first one; however, I chose not to use a graph since there were only two values compared each time, so the numeric representation is enough.